jram17/todo-list/README.md

-# ToDo -list application
+# ToDo-list application
-a basic todo list application
+a basic todo list application that is hosted using github